 College Admission Requirement

-Entrance Requirement: Applicants must hold a Bachelor’s or Master’s degree as of August 31, 2016.
+Entrance Requirement: Applicants must hold a Bachelor’s or Master’s degree.

 Test Requirement: No

 English Language Requirements: Applicants with certified scores on their proficiency in Korean or in English might be given preference.
 Some examples include the following: – Proficiency in Korean: TOPIK (Test of Proficiency in Korean) – Proficiency in English: TOEFL, TOEIC, or IELTS Academic.